 When not advising, Ben enjoys his 5 a-side football, walking and cycling.

 Charlie Knight studied Spanish at Royal Holloway, University of London and has worked in financial services for the past 12 years, spending this time at a leading employee benefits and Group Risk Insurance provider.
-He joined Grierson Dickens Ltd early in 2020 after completing the CISI Investment Advice Diploma with the ambition of becoming a Chartered Financial Planner.
+He joined Grierson Dickens Ltd early in 2020 after completing the CISI Investment Advice Diploma.
+Charlie has since qualified as a Financial Planner and is working toward Chartered status.

-Away from work, Charlie enjoys spending time with his wife & two young children and walking his Labrador, Bailey.
+Away from work, Charlie enjoys spending time with his wife & two young children and walking his Labradors, Bailey and Murphy.
 He also enjoys reading about political and twentieth century history, everything rugby & cricket, and cooking Central American & Asian food.

 Investment Support & Paraplanner